toddhodes/AnimationThrowdown/README.md

 make
 ```

 and that's it!
 It does the rest for you.
-If this doesn't work for you, email me, happy to help.
+If this doesn't work for you, open an issue, happy to help.

 ### Sample output